chef/chef-web-docs/snapshots/release_chef_12-8/source/chef_overview.rst

        .. end_tag

-       Chef has :doc:`many built-in resources <resources>` that cover all of the most common actions across all of the most common platforms.
-You can :doc:`build your own resources <lwrp>` for handle any situation that isn't covered by a built-in resource.
+       Chef has many built-in resources that cover all of the most common actions across all of the most common platforms.
+You can build your own resources for handle any situation that isn't covered by a built-in resource.
    * - .. image:: ../../images/icon_cookbook_templates.svg
           :width: 100px
           :align: center